We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Might not fit smaller hunters super well

-This “one-size-fits-most” harness was a little too big on me, though at 5-foot 8-inches and 140 pounds, I’m a bit smaller than most hunters.
+The Hawk Elevate Pro Harness has so many thoughtful features that make it extremely comfortable and convenient to use when you’re in the stand.
+This “one-size-fits-most” harness was a little too big on me at 5-foot 8-inches and 140 pounds.
 So a smaller size would benefit smaller stature hunters.
-While it doesn’t seem like a big deal, the size issue becomes more important during an arrested fall, as the leg strap pads were a bit too far back, though still somewhat effective.
+While it doesn’t seem like a big deal, the size issue becomes more important during an arrested fall.
+The leg strap pads were a bit too far back, though still somewhat effective.
 Likewise the size of the harness resulted in some of my weight being suspended at my armpits rather than evenly distributed.
 You can mitigate the size problem with more clothes, but there are plenty of single layer hunting days during the early season and deep South.

 The tree tether has a shock-absorbing section as well as tear-out pleats.
 I was able to reach the tether while wearing the vest, and the harness comes with both a tree belt and a climbing rope with a prusik knot.
 The looped end of the climbing rope was big enough to slide the prusik and carabiner through.
 In general this harness was impressive in the consideration of practical aspects of use.
 For example the tree belt has a sewn-in attachment loop for connecting the carabiner.
 Like the Summit, the suspension-relief strap is included and can be conveniently placed back in its storage pouch.